-Nationally, unemployment went down last month, falling to 5.9 percent in September from 6.1 percent in August.
+Nationally, the unemployment rate went down last month, dropping to 5.8 percent in October from 5.9 percent in September.